 CE/ME/Ge 173.
 Mechanics of Soils.
 9 units (3-0-6); second term.
 For course description, see Civil Engineering.

 ME/CE/Ge 174.
 Mechanics of Rocks.
 9 units (3-0-6); third term.
 Prerequisites: Ae/Ge/ME 160a.
 Basic principles of deformation, strength, and stressing of rocks.
 Elastic behavior, plasticity, viscoelasticity, viscoplasticity, creep, damage, friction, failure mechanisms, shear localization, and interaction of deformation processes with fluids.
 Engineering and geological applications.
-Instructor: Lapusta.
+Not offered 2019–20.

 ME 200.
 Advanced Work in Mechanical Engineering.
 A faculty mentor will oversee a student proposed, independent research or study project to meet the needs of graduate students.
 Graded pass/fail.
 The consent of a faculty mentor and a written report is required for each term of work.

 ME 201.
 Advanced Topics in Mechanical Engineering.
-9 units (3-0-6).
+9 units (3-0-6); first, third terms.
 The faculty will prepare courses on advanced topics to meet the needs of graduate students.
+Instructor: Minnich.

 Ae/AM/MS/ME 213.
 Mechanics and Materials Aspects of Fracture.
 9 units (3-0-6).
 For course description, see Aerospace.